-Mr. Speaker, I turn now to our public offerings programme.
-While our financial system has become much more modern and sophisticated, both in terms of its institutional mix and the range of available financial institutions, activities in the domestic capital market component have been less than encouraging.
-The number of listed companies had stagnated at about 34 between the period 2003 and 2008.
+Mr. Speaker, while our financial system has become much more modern and sophisticated, both in terms of its institutional mix and the range of available financial institutions, activities in the domestic capital market component have been less than encouraging.
+The number of listed companies had stagnated at about 34 between the period 2003 and 2008; the number is now 32.

-Mr. Speaker, in January 2013, we commenced our efforts to galvanize the local stock exchange with the launch of the Clico Investment Fund.
+Mr. Speaker, in January 2013 we commenced our efforts to galvanize the local stock exchange with the launch of the CLICO Investment Fund.
 New investors were introduced into the domestic stock market with the opening of 4,500 brokerage accounts.

-The initial public offer of First Citizens Bank Limited, in August 2013, continued the expansionary process.
-Indeed, the offer has been an outstanding success, with the entire issue of 19.3 per cent of the total issued share capital of the bank or \$48.5 million shares being 3.12 times oversubscribed.
+The Initial Public Offer of First Citizens Bank Limited in August 2013 continued the expansionary process.
+Indeed the offer has been an outstanding success with the entire issue of 19.3 percent of the total issued share capital of the bank or 48.5 million shares being 3.12 times oversubscribed.

-The allocation of 15 per cent reserved for individual investors was six times oversubscribed.
-This allocation has since been increased to 26 per cent.
-The participation of individual investors continued as 12,000 new brokerage accounts were opened in 2013, pointing to the expansion in the domestic capital market.
+The allocation of 15.0 percent reserved for individual investors was 6 times oversubscribed.
+This allocation has since been increased to 26 percent.
+The participation of individual investors continued as 12,000 new brokerage accounts were opened in 2013 pointing to the expansion in the domestic capital market.